 Hal Rogers

-Harold A. Rogers was Hal Rogers black and white portraitborn in London, Ontario on January 3rd, 1899.
+Harold A. Rogers was born in London, Ontario on January 3rd, 1899.
 Harold (Hal) moved to Hamilton, Ontario to work for his father when he was appointed Manager of the Standard Sanitary Co.
 Ltd. Soon after the move, on May 1st, 1916, Hal, at the age of 17, enlisted with the 173rd Argyle and Sutherland Battalion.
 After further training in England, and anxious to get to the front lines, he transferred to the 54th Kootenay Battalion CEF, 4th Canadian Division, 11th Infantry Brigade.
 He fought at Vimy Ridge, Lens, Hill 70 and Ypres, where his leadership skills in the field led to his promotion to the rank of Corporal and a recommendation for a commission.
 Before it could be acted upon, he was gassed at the Passchendaele front (Ypres) and wounded at the Amiens front.
 After hospitalization in England, he returned home to Hamilton in January 1919.

 Missing the camaraderie of army life, Hal decided to join the local Rotary Club where his father was a member.
 Because a once fundamental rule of the Rotarians was to only have one member from each employment classification and as he worked as a salesman in the plumbing industry for his father, Hal's application was rejected.
 (It was a humorous recollection of Hal's for many years).